DamianKluczyn/Studies/README.md

 # Studies
-Programs performed for the purposes of studies includes: Python, AI
+Repository will include all my programs performed for the purposes of studies from 2nd year starting.
+Includes: Python, AI, MariaDB